The Immortal Story: Plot

 In nineteenth-century Macao, Mr. Clay (Orson Welles) is a wealthy merchant at the end of his life.
 His only constant companion is his book-keeper, a Polish-Jewish emigrant named Levinsky (Roger Coggio).
 One evening, while reading to Clay before bed, Levinsky recites a prophecy by Isaiah.
 Clay declares his hatred of prophecies and begins to tell a story he once heard on a ship of a rich old man who offers a sailor five guineas to impregnate his wife, however Levinsky completes the story, having heard it himself from multiple other seamen.
 Clay becomes obsessed in making that legendary tale come true, and Levinsky is dispatched to find a sailor and a young woman who will play the part of Clay’s wife.

 Levinsky approaches Virginie (Jeanne Moreau), the daughter of Clay’s one-time business partner.
 Clay’s ruthless dealings drove Virginie’s father to bankruptcy and suicide, and she is eager to participate in this action to get her revenge.
 The destitute sailor, a young Dane named Paul (Norman Eshley) recently rescued from a desert island, is discovered on the street and recruited.
 Having heard the story himself as well, Paul at first refuses to participate, but agrees when Clay reminds him that he needs the money.

-Virginie and Paul find an emotional bond in their brief union, but go their separate ways – Virginie is exorcised of her bitterness against Clay while Paul disappears into Macao’s teeming streets.
+Virginie and Paul find an emotional bond in their brief union, but go their separate ways – Virginie is exorcised of her bitterness against Clay while Paul is seen walking away from the villa.
 Before doing so, he asks Clay to give Virginie a shell he found on his desert island that will play a “song” if she holds it to her ear.
 Levinsky goes to inform Clay about what took place, but discovers the old merchant has died.
 He puts Paul’s shell to his ear, and remarks to Virginie that he has heard the song before but cannot remember from where.